• Skip to primary navigation

 Shark Leather Strength & Durability

 Sharks have rough, hard scales called denticles.
-Often these denticles are ground down to make the leather smoother and easier to handle, which also gives shark leather its pebbled appearance.
+Often, these denticles are ground down to make the leather smoother and easier to handle, giving shark leather its pebbled appearance.
 Untanned skins are called shagreen, a general term which also includes the untanned leather from horses, seals, and even stingray hide.

 Shark Leather Water Resistance